kubernetes-sigs/external-dns/docs/tutorials/rcodezero.md

 # Setting up ExternalDNS for Services on RcodeZero

-This tutorial describes how to setup ExternalDNS for usage within a Kubernetes cluster using RcodeZero Anycast DNS.
+This tutorial describes how to setup ExternalDNS for usage within a Kubernetes cluster using [RcodeZero Anycast DNS](https://www.rcodezero.at).
 Make sure to use **>=0.5.0** version of ExternalDNS for this tutorial.

+The following steps are required to use RcodeZero with ExternalDNS:

+1. Sign up for an RcodeZero account (or use an existing account).
+2. Add your zone to the RcodeZero DNS
+3. Enable the RcodeZero API, and generate an API key.
+4. Deploy ExternalDNS to use the RcodeZero provider.
+5. Verify the setup bey deploying a test services (optional)

 ## Creating a RcodeZero DNS zone

-After logging into RcodeZero Dashboard add a master domain under [RcodeZero Add Zone](https://my.rcodezero.at/domain/create).
-Use it throughout this guide (substitute example.com).
+Before records can be added to your domain name automatically, you need to add your domain name to the set of zones managed by RcodeZero.
+In order to add the zone, perform the following steps:

+1. Log in to the RcodeZero Dashboard, and move to the [Add Zone](https://my.rcodezero.at/domain/create) page.
+2. Select "MASTER" as domain type, and add your domain name there.
+Use this domain name instead of "example.com" throughout the rest of this tutorial.

+Note that "SECONDARY" domains cannot be managed by ExternalDNS, because this would not allow modification of records in the zone.

-## Creating RcodeZero Credentials
+## Enable the API, and create Credentials

 > The RcodeZero Anycast-Network is provisioned via web interface or REST-API.

-RcodeZero API can be enabled and a key generated on [RcodeZero API](https://my.rcodezero.at/enableapi)

-The environment var `RC0_API_KEY` will be needed to run ExternalDNS with RcodeZero.
+Enable the RcodeZero API to generate an API key on [RcodeZero API](https://my.rcodezero.at/enableapi).
+The API key will be added to the environment variable 'RC0_API_KEY' via one of the Manifest templates (as described below).

 ## Deploy ExternalDNS

 Connect your `kubectl` client to the cluster you want to test ExternalDNS with.
-Then apply one of the following manifests file to deploy ExternalDNS.
+Choose a Manifest from below, depending on whether or not you have RBAC enabled.
+Before applying it, modify the Manifest as follows:

+- Replace "example.com" with the domain name you added to RcodeZero.
+- Replace YOUR_RCODEZERO_API_KEY with the API key created above.
+- Replace YOUR_ENCRYPTION_KEY_STRING with a string to encrypt the TXT records

 ### Manifest (for clusters without RBAC enabled)